Necessary and sufficient conditions for universality of Kolmogorov-Arnold networks: Introduction

 As a consequence, we also obtain a universality result for the class of edge functions used in the original KAN model \cite{Liu2024}.
 More precisely, we show that KANs whose edge functions are given by linear combinations of a fixed base function and spline functions are dense in $C(K)$ (Corollary~\ref{cor:kan_original_edge}).
 In this result, both the degree of the splines and the number of knot points can be fixed in advance.

 We further prove that the full family of affine functions can be replaced by a finite one without affecting universality.
-In particular, in the nonpolynomial case, a fixed family of five affine functions suffices (Theorem~\ref{thm:nonpoly_five_affine}).
-More generally, for every continuous non-affine function $\sigma$, there exists a finite affine family $A_\sigma$ such that KANs with edge functions in $A_\sigma\cup\{\sigma\}$ remain universal (Theorem~\ref{thm:finite_affine_nonaffine}).
+In particular, in the nonpolynomial case, a fixed family of five affine functions suffices when the depth is arbitrary (Theorem~\ref{thm:nonpoly_five_affine}).
+More generally, for every continuous non-affine function $\sigma$, there exists a finite affine family $A_\sigma$ such that deep KANs with edge functions in $A_\sigma\cup\{\sigma\}$ remain universal (Theorem~\ref{thm:finite_affine_nonaffine}).